dpi26/Practices-of-code-of-HTML-JS-C/README.md

 here my introduction only ,
 hey hellow
-HEY IM DIPTI and also pooja to cmpleted it. this is the best for c Language
+HEY IM DIPTI and also pooja to cmpleted it. this is the best for c Language\
+program are in different types